-(b) Intake screening shall ordinarily take place within 72 hours of arrival at the facility.

-(c) Such assessments shall be conducted using an objective screening instrument.
+- (b) Intake screening shall ordinarily take place within 72 hours of arrival at the facility. - (c) Such assessments shall be conducted using an objective screening instrument.

 TPI questions whether SPPOM-03.01 and its Attachment E, referenced in the audit report, actually are objective screening instruments.
 Neither SPPOM-03.01 nor its Attachment E contain any objective scores, nor do they reference any other source or instructions used for scoring.
-SPPOM-03.01 implies, instead, a subjective determination by the Unit Classification Committee, which writes that subjective determination in Section V of the Attachment E. This does not appear to be an objective screening instrument as required under this standard.
+SPPOM-03.01 implies, instead, a subjective determination by the Unit Classification Committee, which writes that subjective determination in Section V of the Attachment E.

 TPI notes also that an "objective" screening tool-especially if it is subjectively interpreted, as Attachment E appears to be-does not guarantee an effective and thus nondiscriminatory screening tool, and that may be further undermined by the apparent lack of an actual scoring instrument.
+The PMO Auditor Compliance Tool notes that appropriate assessment for risk screening includes "[c]ompletion of the risk screening instrument returns a subsequent 'score' or determination of risk of being sexually abused or being sexually abusive," but no such score is returned by the TDCJ screening form.34

+In addition, simply providing set questions do not assure objectivity.
 For example, the Static-99R screening tool discriminates by claiming persons who have had same gender relations are more apt to commit sexual violence.
-Such conclusory scoring would not comply with the essential features described by the DOJ that risk factors must be scored based on "reasonably informed assumptions," and that "weighted inputs lead to presumptive outcome determinations" rather than agency or individual bias.31 In addition, actual practice in applying the screening tool can result in intentional or unintentional bias.
+Such conclusory scoring would not comply with the essential features described by the DOJ that risk factors must be scored based on "reasonably informed assumptions," and that "weighted inputs lead to presumptive outcome determinations" rather than agency or individual bias.35 This is even more true for screening instruments that are ultimately rated by subjective determination.
+Also, actual practice in applying the screening tool can result in intentional or unintentional bias.
 As per DOJ comments for this standard, "[e]ffective and professional communication requires a basic understanding of sexual orientation, gender identity, gender expression, and how sex is assigned at birth.
-It also requires staff to be aware of their own gaps in knowledge and cultural beliefs, and how these factors may impact the ability to conduct effective interviews and assessments."32
+It also requires staff to be aware of their own gaps in knowledge and cultural beliefs, and how these factors may impact the ability to conduct effective interviews and assessments."36